mhweber/AWRA_GIS_R_Workshop/_posts/2018-04-22-05-Spatial-Data-In-R-sf.md

 ## Exercise 4
 ### Spatial operations - aggregation

 Now that we've joined water quality data based on proximity to our WSA sample sites, we can aggregate the results for each WSA site.
 What happened in the previous spatial join step we performed was that we generated a new record for every water quality site within the proximity we gave to our WSA sites - check the number of records in the wsa_iowa data versus the number of records in our join result - we haved repeated records for unique WSA sites.
-So let's aggregate results using dplyr - see if you can figure out how on your own!
+So let's aggregate results using dplyr - take a few minutes and see if you can figure out how on your own!
+The answer is in the SourceCode.R file, but try a bit on your own first, and then if needed run and try to follow the anwer code in SourceCode.R file.

 For performing spatial aggregation, the idea is to take some spatial data, and summarize that data in relation to another spatial grouping variable (think city populations averaged by state).
 Using some of the data we've used in previous steps, we can accomplish this in a couple of ways.